Coro agent specifications

 Battery life (mobile devices)

-Predicting the impact of the Coro Agent on the battery life of a mobile device is difficult due to its dependency on CPU usage, which varies according to an individual user's workflow.
+The effect of the Coro Agent on the battery life of a mobile device depends on CPU usage, which varies according to an individual user's workflow.

 See Also: